Say Cheese! Taking a Look at Passport Photo Requirements

 The Finished Product

-It might be 2018, but passport photos still need to be in printed form.
+It might be 2023, but passport photos still need to be in printed form.
 They must be printed in full color on matte or glossy photo paper.
-Many people choose to go to a drug store with a photo lab because these stores often have passport photo stations and they can print your photo according to regulations.
+Many people choose to go to a drug store with a photo lab because these stores often have passport photo stations and can print your photo according to regulations.

 Taking a Successful Passport Photo